s-paez/s-paez.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
 I am a Colombian student pursuing a master's degree in astrophysics at the Instituto de Astronomía of the Universidad Nacional Autónoma de México (UNAM).
-I work with Prof. Yilen Gómez Maqueo Chew's group on the analysis of time series multiband-photometry of transiting exoplanets.
+I work with Prof. Yilen Gómez Maqueo Chew's group on the analysis of time series photometry of transiting exoplanets.